Azure/azure-docker-extension/README.md

 ### Changelog

 ```
+# 1.0.1512020618 (2015-12-01)
+- Bumped docker-compose version from v1.4.1 to v1.5.1.
+- Added retry logic around installation as a mitigation for a VM scale set
+  issue.

 # 1.0.1510142311 (2015-10-14)
 - Configured docker-compose timeout to 15 minutes to prevent big images
   from failing to be pulled down intermittently due to network conditions.